The latest quarterly data on the regulation of Early Childhood Education and Care and Child Care in Tasmania.

 Assessment and Rating

-The Education and Care Unit as the Tasmanian Regulatory Authority ensures education and care services are assessed against the 7 quality areas of the National Quality Standard.
-Services are given a rating for each of the 7 quality areas and an overall rating based on these results.
+Early Childhood Outcomes and Regulation perform the functions of the Tasmanian Regulatory Authority, including ensuring education and care services are assessed against the National Quality Standard.
+Services that undergo a full assessment and rating are given a rating for each of the 7 quality areas and an overall rating based on these results.
+Services that undergo a partial reassessment are assessed against some of the standards or quality areas of the NQS.

 Assessment and Rating visits